Key Advantages of Irreversible Drugs

 Despite the potential advantages of irreversible drugs, the majority of approved drugs are reversible binders.
 The inherent challenges in creating irreversible drugs presents significant barriers to entry to discover and develop these molecules.
 The key challenges in developing irreversible drugs include:

-At Biomea, we believe we are uniquely positioned to leverage the significant expertise, foundational knowledge and capabilities that our management team first acquired while developing ibrutinib and that we have expanded and refined over the last three years to create our FUSION™ System discovery platform.
+At Biomea, we are able to leverage the significant expertise, foundational knowledge and capabilities that our management team first acquired while developing ibrutinib and that we have expanded and refined over the last three years to create our FUSION™ System discovery platform.

 We believe that irreversible small molecules have the potential to address the key limitations of existing reversible therapeutics and treat diseases where targeted therapies are not yet approved.
 Leveraging our extensive experience developing irreversible drugs and irreversible binding chemistry expertise, we built our proprietary FUSION™ System to enable the design and development of novel irreversible, small molecule therapies against high-value genetic drivers of cancer.
 Our FUSION™ System discovery platform encompasses: